thanneken/TheologicalQuestions/README.md

 Most matters of formatting are governed by the stylesheets.
 The directory `stylesheets/profiles/theologicalquestions/` contains special formatting that builds on the default stylesheets offered by the TEI Consortium.
-As with the text itself, friendly ammendments and alternative versions of the stylesheet profile are welcome.
+As with the text itself, friendly amendments and alternative versions of the stylesheet profile are welcome.

 The included scripts will run on Linux, MacOS, and WSL (Windows Subsystem for Linux).
 The scripts require simple modification of the BASEPATH variable and the tools provided by the